Adhesive bonding of semiconductor wafers: Vapor degreasing

-One method of degreasing is that of vapor degreasing, in which the adherend is dipped in a solvent.
+One method of degreasing is vapor degreasing, where the adherend is dipped in a solvent.
 When removed from the solvent, the vapors condense on the surface of the adherend and dissolve any contaminants that had existed.
 These contaminants then drip off the adherend with the condensed vapors.

-In lieu of vapor degreasing
+Instead of vapor degreasing

 The other method of degreasing requires a cloth or rag soaked in solvent, which can be used to wipe down the surface of the adherend to remove contaminants.
 It is important that all residue that had been left behind from the solvents be removed, so that there is no detrimental effects to the adhesive bonding.

 Following degreasing process

 After degreasing, a good test to determine cleanliness of the surface is to use a drop of water.
 If the drop spreads on the surface, a low contact angle and good wettability has been achieved, which indicates the surface is clean and ready for application of the adhesive.
 If the drop beads up or retains its shape, the degreasing process should be repeated.